gzelesco/maudit/README.md

 1. Ensure your XML files (with a ".xml" extension) are located in the same directory as the script.
 2. Two XML files are required to run this program.
 If more or fewer files are present in the directory, an error message will be raised.
 3. Execute 'maudit_run.bat' to run the script.
+4. The differences between the two XML files will be displayed on the command screen with distinct colors for clarity.

 ## Note
 This script assumes that the structure of both XML files is the same, and the root tag is `<irs><\irs>`.